hmc-cs111-spring2016/project/README.md

 ### Your role as project owner

 In your notebook, you will also address the critiques of your own project.
-Each week, you should include a *summary* and a *reflection* of the critiques from the previous week.
+Each week, you should include a *summary* and a *reflection* of the critique from the previous week.
 The summary provides a high-level description of the feedback and help your critic(s) provided.
 The reflection should answer questions such
 as: